interaapps/docs/src/assets/docs/interaapps/accounts/oauth2/oauth2.md

 <img src="/img/screenshots/oauth-flow.svg" alt="OAuth2 Flow" width="800"/>

 ## Create an OAuth2 App
-Go to [the InteraApps Develoepr Center](https://accounts.interaapps.de/developers/projects) and create a project.
+Go to [the InteraApps Developer Center](https://accounts.interaapps.de/developers/projects) and create a project.
 In it you can create your OAuth2 app.
 On the apps' page you get a client_id and a client_secret which you are going to need.

 ## Authorization Grant URL
 You can create an Authorization-URL with the URL-Creator in the developer center or create it your self with the OAuth2 standard